 Segments are site-specific.
 This means that you cannot use individual segments across different sites of your company.
 However, you can use target groups to segment visitors across sites.

 Creating relevant segments brings benefits not only to you but also to your visitors.
-E-commerce allows you to gather a wealth of visitor-related data that is not available in any other kind of business.
+Ecommerce in particular allows you to gather a wealth of visitor-related data that is not available in any other kind of business.
 You can then exploit that data to help your visitors discover information relevant to them.
 This makes the browsing session smoother, the purchase funnel faster, and the overall visitor experience more pleasant.

 The benefits for you, the service provider, are: